 There are three species of wolffish in subarea 1, Atlantic wolffish (Anarhichas lupus), spotted wolffish (Anarhichas minor) and Northern wolffish (Anarhichas denticulatus).
 Only the two first are of commercial interest.
 In the past, these stocks have mainly been taken as a by-catch in the offshore fisheries targeting Cod, Greenland halibut and shrimp, but occasionally are directly targeted.
 A directed small-boat fishery still exists in the West Greenlandic fjords mostly targeting spotted wolffish.
-In 2013, 852tons of wolffish, mainly spotted wolffish, were landed to factories by small boats and smaller vessels mainly from the fjords.
+In 2014, 887 tons of wolffish, mainly spotted wolffish, were landed to factories by small boats and smaller vessels mainly from the fjords and small amounts were taken as bycatch offshore in other fisheries (21 t).
 There are no forecasts for any of the species.
-The biological advice is for Atlantic wolffish is "no direct fishery" and no advice is currently given for Spotted wolffish due to data deficiencies.
+The biological advice is for Atlantic wolffish is "no direct fishery" and the advice Spotted wolffish is 1025 t.